Alkenso/DataHandle/README.md

  - data writing it certain position
  - sequential data writing
  - selective / sequential recording of LE / BE values

+## Implementing support of new data formats and types
+The main interface files are DataReadHandle and DataWriteHandle.
+All child classes responsible for the particular data format or type processing must be inherited from them.

+The data source class MUST redefine only 2 methods:
+ - obtaining the full size of the data (in the final form)
+ - read / write data from Range (position; length) to a specific address